 When you become expert at a topic you tend not to think about your thinking.
 We sometimes call this “unconscious competence”, which is the forth stage of learning in the learner competence model.

 Lev Vygotsky (a central figure in the sociocultural theory of education) argues beginner learners tend to think aloud before learning to think inside their head.

-The benefit of thinking aloud is that it makes you really think.
+The benefit of sociocultural theory‘s strategy of thinking aloud is that it makes you really think.
 You have to talk through what your brain is doing, making those thinking processes explicit.

 Teachers will often ask students to speak out loud about what they’re thinking.
 It not only helps the student be more conscious of their cognitive processes, it also helps the teacher identify areas where the student is going astray.

 9. Graphic Organizers